semeval2025-task1/semeval2025-task1.github.io/index.md

 ![Bad Apple - Subtask A](/docs/assets/badapple-subtaska.png)

 #### Subtask B - Image Sequences (or Next Image Prediction)
-Participants will be given a target expression and an image sequence from which one of the images has been removed, and the objective will be to select the best fill from a sample of images drawn from across our dataset.
+Participants will be given a target expression and an image sequence from which the last of 3 images has been removed, and the objective will be to select the best fill from a set of candidate images.
 The NC sense being depicted (idiomatic or literal) will not be given, and this label should also be output.
 ![Bad Apple - Subtask B](/docs/assets/badapple-subtaskb.png)

 More information about the task can be found in the [task description document](/docs/assets/SemEval_2025_Task_1__ADMIRE___Advancing_Multimodal_Idiomaticity_Representation.pdf).